 We advise you to proceed and secure your study place.
 The current situation will not last forever and students will always have the flexibility of amending their study contract to next semester of cancelling it out rightly in case the situation worsened.

-Should any problem arise due to the Coronavirus and you not be able to resume for your study after securing an admission at CBS and paying the required deposit, you can flexibly move your admission to the next intake or outrightly cancel your contract.
-Should you have to cancel your contract due to the Coronavirus situation, all the paid tuition fee deposit will be refunded.
-However, in case of a visa refusal (not related to Coronavirus) our usual cancellation rules apply and we will refund the deposit except 600 EUR registration fee.
+Should any problem arise due to the coronavirus and you not be able to resume for your study after securing an admission at CBS and paying the required deposit, you can flexibly move your admission to the next intake or outrightly cancel your contract.
+Should you have to cancel your contract due to the coronavirus situation, all the paid tuition fee deposit will be refunded.
+However, in case of a visa refusal (not related to coronavirus) our usual cancellation rules apply and we will refund the deposit except 600 EUR registration fee.

-We strongly recommend that you proceed with your study arrangement at CBS as much as possible.
+We strongly recommend that you proceed with your study arrangement at CBS as soon as possible.
 In case the situation is contained in few weeks, it might be too late to start the process by then.
 There is room to always shift your study intake to the next available semester in case the situation prolonged longer than usual.

 As there are many conflicting news going up and down, we advise you to keep monitoring the situation yourself with WHO.
 Please contact us on any question you might have and we will carefully supply you with accurate information regarding the situation.
 CBS is reachable on [email protected]; or our telephone: +4922193180931

 We strongly advise that everyone who already secured a study place at CBS should proceed with all visa arrangements for the start of their studies in August 2020.
-With the scenario in China and the level of improvement already recorded, we are expecting an improved situation in Europe as soon as possible and you will still be able to join your studies on campus.
+With the level of improvements already recorded in Germany and Europe, we hope that the situation in your home country will also get better very soon and you will soon be able to join your studies on campus.

 After your registration you will receive further information on the procedure and the access data for the test.
 If you have any questions, please feel free to contact our applicant management staff at [email protected].

 Campus Cologne & Potsdam: +49 221/93 18 09-31